proteomicsunitcrg/qcloud2-client/deployGuide.md

 ```
 java -jar -Dspring.profiles.active=test QCloudXXX.jar
 ```
-*Please see the application.yaml file to get more information about the server profiles*
+*Please see the application.yml file to get more information about the server profiles*

 ## Notes

 Before the deploy make a database backup

+If everything goes ok the FlyAway should add all the new tables and data to the database

+Update the version number in the file pom.xml, application.yml and package.json

 Document created by Marc Serret (marc.serret@crg.eu)